marklogic/marklogic-ai-examples/docs/rag-examples/rag-java.md

 The results are similar but slightly different to the results shown above for a simple word query.
 You can compare the document URIs printed by each program to see that a different set of document is selected by each approach.

-For an example of how to add embeddings to your data, please see [this embeddings example](../embedding-langchain-java/README.md).
+For an example of how to add embeddings to your data, please see [this embeddings example](../embedding.md).

 ## Summary

-The three RAG approaches shown above - a simple word query, a contextual query, and a vector query - demonstrate how easily data can be queried and retrieved from MarkLogic using langchain.
+The three RAG approaches shown above - a simple word query, a contextual query, and a vector query - demonstrate how easily data can be queried and retrieved from MarkLogic using langchain4j.
 Identifying the optimal approach for your own data will require testing the approaches you choose and possibly leveraging additional MarkLogic indexes and/or further enriching your data.